Boron nitride nanosheet: Mechanical cleavage

 A typical electron micrograph of BN nanosheets prepared by ball milling (scale bar 50 nm).

 Mechanical cleaving methods of boron nitride use shear forces to break the weak van der Waals interactions between the BN layers.
 Cleaved nanosheets have low defect densities and retain the lateral size of the original substrate.
 Inspired by its use in the isolation of graphene, micromechanical cleavage, also known as the Scotch-tape method, has been used to consistently isolate few-layer and monolayer boron nitride nanosheets by subsequent exfoliation of the starting material with adhesive tape.
 The disadvantage of this technique is that it is not scalable for large-scale production.

 Boron nitride sheets can be also exfoliated by ball milling, where shear forces are applied on the face of bulk boron nitride by rolling balls.
 This technique yields large quantities of low-quality material with poor control over its properties.

 Unzipping of boron nitride nanotubes

-BN nanosheets can be synthesized by the unzipping boron nitride nanotubes via potassium intercalation or etching by plasma or an inert gas.
-Here the intercalation method has a relatively low yield as boron nitride is resistive to the effects of intercalants.
+BN nanosheets can be synthesized by the unzipping of boron nitride nanotubes via potassium intercalation, or etching by plasma, or an inert gas.
+Here the intercalation method has a relatively low yield, as boron nitride is resistive to the effects of intercalants.
 In situ unzipping of boron nitride nanotubes to nanoribbons was achieved by Li et al.